 Screwcap: A metal twist-off closure for wine bottles; an alternative to cork.

 Second Label: Estate wineries often bottle excess production, lesser wines or purchased wines under a label other than the one that made them famous, often at a lower price.

 Second-Growth: See Classified Growth.

 Secondary Fermentation: The process that creates the bubbles in sparkling wine.
 As the wine is bottled, a small amount of yeast and sugar is added before the bottle is sealed with a sturdy crown cap.
 The yeasts quickly start fermenting the sugars, producing alcohol and carbon dioxide.
 Since the gas cannot escape, it dissolves into the wine.

-Sediment: As red wines age, color pigments and tannins bond together and fall out of solution, producing a natural sediment.
+Sediment: As wines age, color pigments and tannins can bond together and fall out of solution, producing a natural sediment.
 While the sediment is not harmful, it tastes bitter and adversely affects the wine’s mouthfeel.
 Sediment is most frequently found in older (10-plus years), darker red wines, which typically have more color pigments and tannins, such as Cabernet Sauvignon, Bordeaux and Port.
-Rarely will lighter reds throw sediment.

 Sensory Threshold: For any given aroma, flavor or taste, there is a concentration below which we are no longer able to detect it.
 This point is called the sensory threshold, and where it occurs varies considerably from person to person, determining our ability to taste and explaining why tasting wine is such a personal, highly subjective experience.